pulkomandy/grafx2/CONTRIBUTING.md

 Drive your browser there for a lot of useful information on GrafX2 development, internals, and roadmap.

-You can also join the #grafx2 channel on Freenode for more direct interaction with other developers.
+You can also join the #grafx2 channel on Libera chat for more direct interaction with other developers.

 GrafX2 is distributed under the GPL license, version 2 (with some files under